Home HeadphonesHeadphone Monitoring Buying Guides The 14 Best Studio Headphones For Mixing, Mastering, And Music Production

 It’s become my daily driver now, almost replacing the HD600 for everyday duties entirely.

-is that its Soundstage, Timbre, and decay are all a bit better to my ears than the HD600.
+Its Soundstage, Timbre, Decay/Release, and Resolution are all a bit better to my ears than the HD600.

-Soundstage is most certainly a better trait, but Timbre and decay are a bit more complicated to discuss.
+Soundstage is most certainly a better trait, but Timbre and decay/release are a bit more complicated to discuss.

 The K702 to me almost sounds as good as a planar magnetic headphone which is one of the main reasons I listen to and love it so much.